questdb/rust-maven-plugin/README.md

 ## Building

-To build the project and example:
+To build the project and run the example:

 ```shell
 git clone https://github.com/questdb/rust-maven-plugin.git